 Gloves and Stockings

 You will also require gloves to protect your hands and support yourself during your safari.
 In the forest sometimes it gets slippery so you will need to hold on to some tree branches.
 So strong gloves will help to protect your hands from germs and scratches.
-Since it’s a forest, rain cannot be predicted therefore rain court is very vital to cater for the unforeseen circumstances like rain during a safari.
-Many tourists prefer traveling in drier months of June, July, August and beginning of September and try to avoid rainy seasons of March, April and May.
-Long Sleeved shirts.
-Long sleeved Shirts and trousers.
+Since it’s a forest, rain cannot be predicted therefore rain court is very vital to cater to the unforeseen circumstances like rain during a safari.
+Many tourists prefer traveling in drier months of June, July, August, and the beginning of September and try to avoid rainy seasons of March, April, and May.
+Long-Sleeved shirts.
+Long-sleeved Shirts and trousers.
 Ensure they are tacked.
 This is very vital for primate safaris to avoid insect bites and safari ant entering your trousers and causing discomfort.
-Dull clothes like dull green are highly recommended because they are nature friendly.
-It sometimes gets too cold mostly in the volcanoes and Bwindi main areas of gorilla trekking therefore stockings are highly needed to warm up your body.
+Dull clothes like dull green are highly recommended because they are nature-friendly.
+It sometimes gets too cold mostly in the volcanoes and Bwindi main areas of gorilla trekking, therefore, stockings are highly needed to warm up your body.

 In conclusion, when planning to come for a safari in Uganda or Rwanda, first analyze your safari activities well then find out what will be exactly needed, ensure you have packed the right things check again and again to find out whether you have not left anything else out.
 After your sure all things are packed, then you are free to take your flight.